wesleyhome-com/junit-jupiter-params-generated/README.md

 # JUnit Jupiter Parameterized Test Extension

 This project provides a powerful extension for JUnit Jupiter to enhance parameterized testing capabilities.
-It offers a flexible and type-safe way to generate test data for various parameter types, including numbers, dates, times, and enums.
+It offers a flexible and type-safe way to generate test data for various parameter types, including numbers, dates, times, string, and enums.

 The JUnit Jupiter Parameterized Test Extension simplifies the process of creating comprehensive test suites by automating the generation of test data.
 This allows developers to focus on writing test logic while the extension handles the complexities of data provision.